NVIDIA/grcuda/docs/bindings.md

 `nvcc` generates C++ symbols for kernel functions.
 Such kernels can be enclosed in a `kernels` scope in the NIDL file and subsequently bound in one step.
-As in `hostfuncs` for C++ host functions, a C++ namespace can also be specified in `kernels`. grCUDA the searches all functions within the scope in this namespace.
+As in `hostfuncs` for C++ host functions, a C++ namespace can also be specified in `kernels`.
+GrCUDA the searches all functions within the scope in this namespace.

 Kernel function defined with `extern "C"` can bound in a `ckernels` scope.